 While graphification via weights only results in connections between neurons in adjacent layers, doing so with correlations creates more dense graphs.
 With this method, we connect the nodes for two neurons with their squared Spearman correlation across a validation set.
-Spearman correlation gives the Pearson (linear) correlation between ranks and reflects how well two sets of data can be related by a monotonically increasing function.\footnote{ We use Spearman rather than Pearson correlation because networks are nonlinear, and there is no particular reason to expect associations between arbitrary neurons to be linear.} Rather than using neurons' post-ReLU outputs to calculate these correlations, we use their pre-ReLU activations with the goal of extracting richer data from neurons.\footnote{Although all negative values are mapped to zero by a ReLU, we expect the degree of negativity to carry information about the possible presence (or lack thereof) of features which the neuron was meant to detect, especially for networks trained with dropout. } Again, for convolutional channels, we take the $L_1$ norm of activations before calculating Spearman correlations.
+Spearman correlation gives the Pearson (linear) correlation between ranks and reflects how well two sets of data can be related by a monotonically increasing function.\footnote{ We use Spearman rather than Pearson correlation because networks are nonlinear, and there is no particular reason to expect associations between arbitrary neurons to be linear.} Rather than using neurons' post-ReLU outputs to calculate these correlations, we use their pre-ReLU activations with the goal of extracting richer data from them.\footnote{Although all negative values are mapped to zero by a ReLU, we expect the degree of negativity to carry information about the possible presence (or lack thereof) of features which the neuron was meant to detect, especially for networks trained with dropout.} Again, for convolutional channels, we take the $L_1$ norm of activations before calculating Spearman correlations.
 The fact that we take absolute valued weights or squared correlations to construct edges between neurons in graphification means that our analysis does not discriminate between positive and negative associations between neurons.

-In addition to graphification via weights versus activations, we also test two scopes in which to perform clustering: global and local.
-For global clustering, we cluster on one graph for the network as a whole.
-For local clustering, we produce a partitioning for each layer $l$ individually by clustering on the graph of connections between $l$ and the layers adjacent to $l$.
-Ultimately, we run 4 experiments on each network by clustering \{weights, activations\} $\times$ \{globally, locally\}.
+In addition to graphification via weights versus activations, we also test two scopes with which to perform clustering: network-wide and layer-wise.
+For network-wide clustering, we cluster on one graph for the network as a whole.
+For layer-wise clustering, we produce a partitioning for each layer $l$ individually by clustering on the graph of connections between $l$ and the layers adjacent to $l$.
+Ultimately, we run 4 sets of experiments on each network by clustering \{weights, activations\} $\times$ \{network-wide, layer-wise\}.